 After a day of travel, I arrived in Lviv, Ukraine on August 26th, missing my family and still battling chronic stomach problems.
 I spent 10 days in the city visiting friends from the two summer camps I participated in at the Ukrainian Catholic University.
 It was wonderful to visit old friends before heading to Kyiv.

 At the beginning of September, I arrived in Kyiv to spend the next few days there for an in-country orientation with the other Ukraine Fulbrighters.
 Just as we were getting comfortable with one another, it was time to say goodbye and head to our respective placements around Ukraine.
 The moment I had been anticipating since April was finally here: it was time to go to Zhytomyr!

-I boarded a run-down bus with two women from my University, trying to convince myself I was ready for what was ahead.
+I boarded an older bus with two women from my University, trying to convince myself I was ready for what was ahead.
 The bus was 100 UAH (about $4) and made me nauseous as we swerved down roads made of potholes and dirt.
 It took two hours to arrive to Zhytomyr.
 We arrived in the city after dark and I had the same feeling I have every time I spend the first night in a foreign place: “What did you sign up for Kat?”

 After living in Zhytomyr for two months, I have an answer to that question.
 I signed up for this experience to challenge my ways of thinking, to meet new and different people, to learn a new language, to overcome many obstacles, and to see a new place!
 While the last few weeks have been far from easy, they have been some of the most rewarding weeks.
 Each day is filled with excitement, humor (lots of it), challenges, and uncertainty.
 I wake up not knowing what the day will hold.
 I always joke that there’s never a day in Ukraine without a surprise!
 The only thing I know is that each day will bring some story that I can’t wait to tell my family and friends.
 I look forward to many more adventures as the year unfolds!